·By Andrew Blom·Buying Guide

 The standard air source heat pump that goes in most Long Island homes is built to make warm air, not hot water.
 The few cold climate heat pump systems that do make hot water (sometimes called air to water heat pumps) have historically topped out around 120 degrees of flow temperature.
 That is plenty for underfloor heating, where the entire floor is the heat emitter and the surface area is enormous.
 It works fine for fan coils, which use a small radiator and a blower to move the heat around.
 But 120 degree water hitting a cast iron radiator that was sized for 170 degree water just does not produce enough heat.
 Your house gets cold.

 This is why for most of the last decade, the standard advice for homeowners with hydronic heat has been: if you want a heat pump, you also need new radiators (much larger panel radiators sized for the lower flow temperature), or you need to tear up your floors for radiant, or you need to convert the whole hot water distribution system to ductwork.
 All of those are real projects on top of the heat pump itself.
+The path of least resistance, until now, has been keeping the boiler running with repair work and waiting for better technology.

 What Changed in 2026